michaelsiddall/redux-feedback-loop/README.md

 "And my last reminder of the day, which is my last reminder of every day, is...?" - Luke

  For this assignment, you will be creating a feedback form modeled after Prime's system.
-Feedback will be collected over 4 views, and when all steps are complete, your app will save the feedback in the database.
-In a separate part of the page, display the current feedback values and a submit button.
+Feedback will be collected over 4 views.
+In a separate review page, display the current feedback values and a submit button. and when all steps are complete, your app will save the feedback in the database.

 ### SETUP